minchulkim87/mindoc/README.md

 ### Locally install

-(for those who do not have access to the luxury pip install)
+(for those who do not have access to the luxury of pip install)

 1. Download this git repository as a zip file and extract.
 2. Open your terminal and navigate to the extracted directory